Paul Wigens (drums, violin) / Pete Judge (trumpet, electronics)

 Eyebrow is a trumpet and drums duo based in Bristol, UK, formed in 2009.
 Its music evolves out of improvisations which are reassembled into structured pieces with an unexpectedly cinematic sweep, like journeys through slowly-changing landscapes.

-Eyebrow’s sixth album, Track Record, a collaboration with poetry collective The Spoke, is inspired by the railway line that runs between Bristol and Severn Beach (and supported using public funding by the National Lottery through Arts Council England, with additional funding from Severn Community Rail Partnership and A Forgotten Landscape).
+Eyebrow’s sixth album, Track Record, a collaboration with poetry collective The Spoke, was inspired by the railway line that runs between Bristol and Severn Beach (and supported using public funding by the National Lottery through Arts Council England, with additional funding from Severn Community Rail Partnership and A Forgotten Landscape).

 You can download “Track Record” free of charge here (http://www.trackrecordarts.com/soundtrack), or buy the booklet/CD publication through Wales’ Mulfran Press.